RajanKumarYadav/DeployMLAppViaAzureWebApp/README.md

 ## Azure Setup & Prerequisites

 - Azure Account: Create an Azure account if you don't have one.
-- GitHub Repository: Your Flask application should be in a GitHub repository.
-- Create Resource Group: Create your Resource Group
+- Create Azure Resource Group: Create your Resource Group
-- Create Container Registry: For Holding Docker Images
+- Create Azure Container Registry: For Holding Docker Images
 - Go to Resources, Find Access Key, Enable Admin User and Copy password

 - Follow below step After Pushing the Image